talsec/Free-RASP-Android/README.md

 override fun onDebuggerDetected() {
     // Set your reaction
+    // Triggered only in release build
     TODO("Not yet implemented")
 }

 override fun onEmulatorDetected() {
     // Set your reaction
+    // Triggered only in release build
     TODO("Not yet implemented")
 }

 override fun onTamperDetected() {
     // Set your reaction
+    // Triggered only in release build
     TODO("Not yet implemented")
 }

 override fun onUntrustedInstallationSourceDetected() {
     // Set your reaction
+    // Triggered only in release build
     TODO("Not yet implemented")
 }